PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 >>> a = read('abc.db@id=42')  # same thing
 >>> b = read('abc.db@v3,abc=H')

-Also the :program:`ase-gui` program can read from databases using the same syntax.
+Also the :ref:`ase-gui` program can read from databases using the same syntax.